-Scientists from the University of Amsterdam managed to find the evidence that the ancient Egyptians used a clever trick to facilitate the transportation of giant stones that were used to build the pyramids.
+However, the truth might be much simpler than that.
+Scientists from the University of Amsterdam managed to find evidence that the ancient Egyptians used a clever trick to facilitate the transportation of giant stones that were used to build the pyramids.

 It is almost certain that Egyptians knew about this technique.
-This is evidenced by wall paintings from the tomb of the monarch Djehutihotep, where it is possible to see a person who is wetting sand in front of the sledge.
+This is evidenced by wall paintings from the tomb of the monarch Djehutihotep, where it is possible to see a person who is wetting the sand in front of the sled.

 The study of properties of sand can be of great practical importance in modern technology.
 Properties of granular materials, which are very common in the world, are still insufficiently studied.